TimTen10/Farsight/README.md

   * We need a way to determine ***line of sight***, as in "all points between two given points".
     View angle is dependent on this variable as we have one view angle for every direction.
     [Bresenham Algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) should
     be quite useful to achieve this.
+    &#8594; Calculating a path starting from the view point to every point at the outer edge of the map gives us a path to every point of the whole map.

-  **&#8658;** To check whether you see point b from point a requires:
+&#8658; To check whether you see point b from point a requires:
 * Map of all points, point a, point b, view angle, line of sight, distance
 * Idea:
 Starting from point a, in loops around it, for each point check visibility.
 Update the view angle at each point.
 Further out, visibilty depends on the view angle of the last point in the line of sight.
 View angle may only ever go up or down in a line of sight but not both!
 As a result every point needs a way to save its view angle.
+Output should be an array of the same size as the input map with 0 or 1 depending on whether the point is visible or not.
+* Implementation:
+For every point we only need to save the preceding point in the Bresenham path and check against that point whether, with the given distance between points (later on including curvature) and given view angle, the point is visible.
+All in all every single point holds: height, (view) angle, preceding point in Bresenham path, visibility, distance to view point (needed?)

 ## 2. Step: